 A 1940 deed for a development called High Ledge Homes in West Hartford, Conn., said, "No person of any race except the white race shall use or occupy any building on any lot.”
 There was one exception for people of a different race: the owner’s employees.

 The federal government encouraged sundown towns through discriminatory mortgage practices.
-Between 1934 and 1968, 98 percent of loans approved by the federal government in Connecticut were made to white, non-Hispanic borrowers.
+Between 1934 and 1968, 98 percent of loans approved by the federal government in Connecticut went to white, non-Hispanic borrowers.

-In 1954, baseball great Jackie Robinson was able to buy a house in Stamford, Conn., with help from prominent white people.
+In 1954, baseball great Jackie Robinson bought a house in Stamford, Conn., but only with help from prominent white people.

-He was the exception in suburban New England, where Jews couldn’t buy homes.
+He proved the exception in suburban New England, where Jews couldn’t buy homes.

 In Nahant, Mass., a property deed written in the 1920s contained language forbidding the owner to sell the house to Greeks or Jews.
 (Nahant, ironically, now has the densest population of Greek descendants in New England.)

 In 1922, the Sharon, Conn., chamber of commerce distributed a leaflet asking homeowners not to sell to Jews.
-A realtor in Greenwich, Conn., sent a memo saying, “From this date on, when anyone telephones us in answer to an ad in any newspaper and their name is, or appears to be Jewish, do not meet them anywhere."
+Another realtor in Greenwich, Conn., sent a similar memo.
+It said, “From this date on, when anyone telephones us in answer to an ad in any newspaper and their name is, or appears to be Jewish, do not meet them anywhere."

 Darien, Conn., did not let Jews spend the night within its borders.
-That practice was exposed in the 1947 film Gentleman’s Agreement co-starring Paul Revere’s descendent Anne Revere.
+The 1947 film Gentleman’s Agreement , co-starring Paul Revere’s descendant Anne Revere. exposed the practice.
 Gregory Peck played a reporter pretending to be Jewish to write a story on anti-Semitism.

 In 1973, all-white Ashby, Mass., voted at Town Meeting 148 to 79 against inviting people of color into town.